pavansai/calculator/README.md

    - Registering the implementation with the `OperationRegistry`

 4. **IoC Compatibility**: The calculator follows dependency injection principles, making it suitable for use in IoC containers.

+5. **Complexity Analysis**

+**Core Operations**
+Basic arithmetic operations (ADD, SUBTRACT, MULTIPLY, DIVIDE): O(1) - Constant time for primitive number types BigDecimal operations: O(n) - Where n is the number of digits in the operands Operation lookup in registry: O(1) - Uses HashMap for constant-time lookups Validation checks: O(1) - All validation checks are constant time

+**Calculation Chain**

+Single operation in chain: O(1) - Same as individual operation Complete chain execution: O(n) - Where n is the number of operations in the chain

+**Memory Usage**
+The calculator uses minimal memory for basic operations.
+For operation chaining, memory usage is O(1) as it only maintains the current value regardless of chain length.